Events

 Sweet Harmony is a words and music concert celebrating the genius of William Shakespeare, appropriately presented on the Bard’s birthday, 23 April.

-Join pianist Viv McLean, clarinettist Sarah Williamson and actresses Susan Porrett and Nesley Fairburn for delightful programme of piano music interspersed with readings from Shakespeare’s plays and sonnets, and illustrated with visuals by artist Klara Smith.
+Join pianist Viv McLean and actress Susan Porrett for delightful a programme of piano music interspersed with readings from Shakespeare’s plays and sonnets.
+Meet the artists in the bar after the performances.

 Tickets £35